timescale/docs/cloud/service-operations/maintenance.md

 *   Keep a copy of your database with your old version and data, if you're worried about losing it.
 You can fork your database without upgrading the fork to keep a duplicate Timescale Cloud service.
-*   Enable replicas for near zero-downtime-upgrades.
-If you have replicas enabled on Timescale Cloud, the upgrade process upgrades your nodes one by one.
-Thus, one node is always available.
-The only downtime is the time needed for failover, which usually takes several seconds.
+*   Enable replicas for near-zero-downtime upgrades.
+If you have replicas enabled on Timescale Cloud, the upgrade process upgrades your nodes one by one, so one node is always available.
+The only downtime is the time needed for failover, which usually takes a few seconds.
 For more information about replicas in Timescale Cloud, see the section on [replicas][replicas].